TODO: add alt text

 • Death

 Thirst is nature’s way of simultaneously preventing dehydration and overhydration.
 It’s a brilliant mechanism for maintaining fluid balance.
-Athletes who drink to thirst don’t typically develop hyponatremia.
-Athletes who drink on a set schedule or as much as they can are the more likely group.
+Athletes who drink to thirst are unlikely to develop exercise-associated hyponatremia, whereas athletes who drink on a set schedule (or as much as they can) are playing with fire.